Mortgage Advisers

 To meet the Consumer Duty’s requirements, mortgage advisers must avoid causing foreseeable harm.
 Here are some real-world scenarios to illustrate this principle:

-- Failing to highlight the risks of mortgage eligibility or resale for specific property types, such as those with cladding or restrictive covenants.
+Neglecting to refer clients to tax advisers or solicitors when complex issues arise is also an issue.
+Lastly, failing to highlight the risks of mortgage eligibility or resale for specific property types, like those with cladding or restrictive covenants, can lead to significant problems.

 A Client-Centered Approach

-The Role of Referrals: Referrals are the lifeblood of many successful mortgage advisers.
+Referrals are the lifeblood of many successful mortgage advisers.
 When clients trust that their adviser is genuinely looking out for their best interests, they are more inclined to recommend the adviser to their network.
 This word-of-mouth marketing can significantly contribute to an adviser’s success and client base expansion.